jekil/awesome-hacking/_pages/index.rst

 - `EgressCheck Framework <https://github.com/stufus/egresscheck-framework>`_ - Used to check for TCP and UDP egress filtering on both windows and unix client systems.
 - `Egressbuster <https://github.com/trustedsec/egressbuster>`_ - A method to check egress filtering and identify if ports are allowed.
 If they are, you can automatically spawn a shell.
 - `EyeWitness <https://github.com/FortyNorthSecurity/EyeWitness>`_ - EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.
+- `HostHunter <https://github.com/SpiderLabs/HostHunter>`_ - A tool to efficiently discover and extract hostnames providing a large set of target IP addresses.
+HostHunter utilises simple OSINT techniques to map IP addresses with virtual hostnames.
+It generates a CSV or TXT file containing the results of the reconnaissance.
 - `IVRE <https://ivre.rocks>`_ - An open-source framework for network recon.
 It relies on open-source well-known tools to gather data (network intelligence), stores it in a database, and provides tools to analyze it.
 - `Knock <https://github.com/guelfoweb/knock>`_ - A python tool designed to enumerate subdomains on a target domain through a wordlist.
 - `Log4jscanlinux <https://github.com/Qualys/log4jscanlinux>`_ - This shell script intends to collect necessary details and help detect CVE-2021-44228 and CVE-2021-45046 vulnerabilities reported in Log4j.